Neus Asensi

 María de las Nieves Asensio Liñán known as Neus Asensi (born 4 August 1965, in Barcelona) is a Spanish actress.

+Education and Career

-She had a very complete training to become an actress.
+She had complete training to become an actress.
 She studied classic dance for 5 years and jazz-dance.
 She studied drama in the centre "La Casona" and one speech therapy course.

 She has a feature role in the Spanish TV comedy Los hombres de Paco.